FishWash/team-j-java-games/README.md

 ## Controls

 - Tank Game:
-  - Player 1: WASD to move, R to shoot
+  - Player 1: WS to move front and back, AD to turn left and right, R to shoot
-  - Player 2: IJKL to move, P to shoot
+  - Player 2: IK to move front and back, JL to turn left and right, P to shoot

 - Galactic Mail:
-  - AD to turn, R to launch
+  - AD to turn left and right, R to launch rocket

 - Both Games:
-  - Space to start/resume
+  - Space to start/resume game
-  - Esc to pause/exit
+  - Esc to pause/exit game